JomarieEliason/JomarieEliason/README.md

-# ☁️ Cloud Trails – Jomarie Eliason
+# ☁️ Cloud Trails – Jomarie Nacario

 Hi there!
 I'm Jomarie — a certified AWS Solutions Architect, front-end developer, and tech support enthusiast with a deep passion for lifelong learning and long-distance thru-hikes.